 How much does your GMAT writing score really matter?
 Business schools only release GMAT score data for their students’ Total scores, so it can be difficult to find information about what constitutes a “good” or “bad” GMAT writing score and how important your GMAT analytical writing score really is.

 Luckily, we’ve done the research and figured out the answers for you.
 In this post, we’ll tell you what business schools have to say about the Analytical Writing Assessment, how they weigh it against other parts of your GMAT score and your overall application, and how your score stacks up against other test-taker worldwide.
 Finally, we’ll help you figure out what a good GMAT analytical writing score is for you.

 As you may already know, the math required for the GMAT Quant section is actually fairly basic: nothing beyond early high school-level math is tested.
-What’s challenging is how quickly you’ll need to be able to execute calculations to finish within the 75 minutes allotted for the 37 questions and the reasoning and analysis required to get to the right answer.
+What’s challenging is how quickly you’ll need to be able to execute calculations to finish within the 62 minutes allotted for the 31 questions and the reasoning and analysis required to get to the right answer.
 In other words, the GMAT Quant section, like all other sections of the test, is more a test of how you think than what you know.